Tsangares/voteIOTA/README.md

 # Purpose

-This application is to show the ease of creating an online voting system utalizing DLT for security and transparency.
+This application is to show the ease of creating an online voting system utilizing DLT for security and transparency.
 By using IOTA this program is able to easily be both public and immutable, allowing no vote to be lost.
-The whole voting aspet is extremly straightforward; the main challenge with this approach to the voting system is the identity portion of the vote.
+The whole voting aspect is extremely straightforward; the main challenge with this approach to the voting system is the identity portion of the vote.
 In this proof of concept, I simply hash a passphrase that holds as the identity of the user.
-To use this application in a more secure way, the idendity needs to hold ideally the following three utilities:
+To use this application in a more secure way, the identity needs to hold ideally the following three utilities:

  - Unique to each registered voter
  - Verifiable by either the public or the government